145 Wilson Hall

 Kathy Hosch, Senior Associate Director

-UAH Division of Professional and Continuing Studies (PCS) Registration Office provides registration services for non-credit programs and select credit courses.
+UAH College of Professional and Continuing Studies (CPCS) Registration Office provides registration services for non-credit programs and select credit courses.
 Registration options include online, phone, fax, or in person.
 There is no formal application process for non-credit courses and enrollments are taken throughout the year.
 Transcripts for continuing education units (CEUs) are available upon written request for a $5 fee per transcript.
-Visit www.PCS.uah.edu for a full listing of programs, policies, and registration information.
+Visit www.uah.edu/pcs for registration information and related policies.

 Professional Development Solutions